 If we were working hard whilst hiking uphill or trail running, you'd sweat out the Helium, Precip, or Venture 2 far quicker than the Storm Racer.
 Though the Storm Racer isn't impervious to sweating out, its performance is particularly impressive, especially when you take into account its light weight.

 The Storm Racer is geared toward the weight weenies of the world, meant to disappear into your pack or running vest while taking up minimal space.
 As a result, it features zero ventilation options of any kind.
 We didn't find its lack of ventilation to be incredibly significant, thanks to its decent breathability performance.
 We consider breathability to be far more important than venting during testing; when its pouring rain or you're walking up a wet, brushy trail, opening vents simply isn't an option.
-It's more breathable than the Phoenix, Precip, Foray, and Torrentshell, but offers up less than the Drypoint, Beta SL, or Interstellar.
+It's more breathable than the Phoenix, Precip, Foray, and Torrentshell, but offers up less than the Drypoint, Zeta SL, or Interstellar.

 Comfort and Mobility